Rajmahal, Mehsana: History

 Gaekwads conquered Baroda and established Baroda State in 1721.
 They expanded their rule in north Gujarat and established Patan as its administrative headquarters.
 Later the headquarters was moved to Kadi and subsequently to Mehsana in 1902 when the city was connected by the Gaekwar's Baroda State Railway which was opened in 1887.

-As a public relief during the famine of 1899–1900, Sayajirao Gaekwad III built the palace, Rajmahal, in 1904 (Vikram Samvat 1956) at a cost of ₹443532.
+As a public relief during the famine of 1899–1900, Sayajirao Gaekwad III built the palace, Rajmahal, on Ramosana Tekri in 1904 (Vikram Samvat 1956) at a cost of ₹443532.
 It was designed by the English architect Frederick William Stevens.
 Intended for his son, Fatehsinhrao Gaekwad, who died shortly afterwards in 1908, the palace was then handed over to the municipal authorities.
 In 1960, when Mehsana was made the district headquarters of Mehsana district, the palace was rented by the Government as the Collector's Office.
 Later it was used as the district court until 2017.
 The palace is unused since and the Gaekwad family is under process in the court to take over its possession.
 There is a proposal to convert it in a heritage hotel as well as a museum.